 At Luna Blu, Erin serves up customer favorites but also specials.
 "I always feature our Eggplant Rollatini, which is not on the daily menu.
 It is pan-fried eggplant rolled with ricotta, pesto, and spinach, topped with fresh mozzarella, baked, and served over angel hair with marinara."
 She also works to make her menu inclusive.
 "Honestly, I focus on options; I am very accommodating to all diets, and I want to make sure we have options for vegetarians, vegans, gluten-free, etc...
 I want everyone to enjoy Restaurant Week and not feel limited."

 For Jeffrey Jacobs, owner of Carrol's Creek Cafe, menu planning is about standing out and being different.
-"This is the one opportunity of the year where people go to a website and look through the menus.
+"This is the one opportunity of the year when people visit a website and look through the menus.
 And they are going to compare."
 Their strategy is to offer higher price ingredients—there is always some version of surf and turf—even if that throws off their profit ratio for the week.

 "When else do people look at your menu and someone else's in the same breath?
 I have always wanted mine to stand out, whatever the cost.
 If they don't come, it's an empty seat."
 You will always find some version of surf and turf and more creative items to appeal to foodies.
-"My theory is… I can get something high value at Carrol's Creek, or I can go someplace else and get a piece of chicken."
+"My theory is… I can get something high value at Carrol's Creek or go somewhere else and get a piece of chicken."

 Annapolis Restaurant Week